JoshuaFox/JoshuaFox.github.io/publications.md

 **Recruiting and Career**

 ---
+* [Working as a cloud consultant at DoiT International](https://www.doit-intl.com/why-i-work-at-doit-as-a-cloud-infrastructure-consultant/): About our unique work-style: I have never seen anything like this.
 * [On informational interviews](https://web.archive.org/web/20140702154344/https://www.ere.net/2014/02/26/informational-interviews-for-people-who-dont-need-them/), from the employer’s perspective, for _ERE_, the leading  site for tech recruiters.
 * It [also appeared](http://www.gius.co.il/איך-זה-לעבוד-שם/) at Israel’s top news site for recruiters, gius.co.il.
 * On the game-theoretical perspective on [kegerators](https://web.archive.org/web/20210416193222/https://pando.com/2013/12/21/in-praise-of-the-office-kegerator-the-future-of-better-jobs) for _Pando_.